1 large butternut squash, approximately 3-3 1/2 pounds

 Preheat the oven to 375°F

-Rub a 2 quart casserole with a small bit of the softened butter, or spray the dish using your favorite non-stick spray.
+Rub a 2 quart casserole with a small bit of the softened butter (reserving the rest for adding to layers) or spray the dish using your favorite non-stick spray.

 Layer half of the squash in the casserole, cutting pieces as necessary to make them fit together like a puzzle and fill in any gaps.